 Italian cuisine prides itself on simple delicious combinations of the finest, freshest ingredients available.
 For example, fresh ricotta, mozzarella di bufala and prosciutto.
 Each Italian region and town is proud to have its trademark dishes and ingredients.
 It is important to be aware that the ingredients used by Italians are location specific.
 Everyone in Italy knows to get their balsamic vinegar from Modena, their mozzarella di bufala from Campania, their truffles from Piedmont or Umbria, their cannoli from Sicily, their artichokes from Rome, their pizza from Naples, their bolognese meat sauce from Bologna, their saffron risotto from Milan and their pecorino cheese from Pienza.

-Italy has adopted strict country-of-origin labelling laws.
+Italy has adopted strict country-of-origin labeling laws.

 Italian food products are special.
-The Italian national government recognizes this, so, they’ve taken some steps to ensure that all traditional products are held to a strict standard for quality, excellence and originality.
+The Italian national government recognizes this, so, they’ve taken some steps to ensure that all traditional products are held to a strict standard for quality, excellence, and originality.
 This means that only real Parmigiano-Reggiano cheese is labeled and sold as such and that no “imposter” cheeses can be labeled Parmigiano.
 This form of branding actually helps promote the product worldwide and ensures that each wheel of Parmigiano is as good and authentic as the rest.

 The heart and soul of Italian cuisine are found in the quality of its ingredients and that quality has long been assured by tightly controlled and regulated production standards.
 These standards fall within the jurisdiction of European Union law under the auspices of Protected Designation of Origin (PDO) and Protected Geographical Indication (PGI).
 In Italy, these terms translate to Denominazione di Origine Protetta or DOP and Indicazione Geografica Protetta or IGP.
 Another system, known as the Denominazione di Origine Controllata or DOC is Italy’s system for ensuring quality wines.